 University Centre for Rural Health.

-The School of Rural Health (SRH), with campuses in both Dubbo and Orange, provides a supportive and cooperative educational and research environment.
+The School of Rural Health with campuses in both Dubbo and Orange, provides a supportive and innovative educational and research environment.

 The School also provides an academic focus for clinicians, teachers and researchers who wish to become part of the University presence in a rural environment.
-Funding comes from the Rural Clinical Training and Support Program of the Commonwealth Department of Health and Ageing.
+Funding comes from Rural Health Multidisciplinary Training Programme through the Australian Government, Department of Health.